 Biography

-British organist and choral conductor Edward Hewes is the Organist of the Co-Cathedral of St. Joseph, Brooklyn.
+British organist and choral conductor Edward Hewes is the Associate Organist of Washington National Cathedral.
 He began his musical education at the age of 7 as a chorister at Lincoln Cathedral under the direction of Colin Walsh.
 After completing his sixth form studies at Lincoln Minster School, he held the Organ Scholarship at Canterbury Cathedral before starting his undergraduate studies at the Royal Academy of Music in London.

 From 2013 to 2016, he served as the Director of Music at St Silas the Martyr in Kentish Town in London, where he significantly developed the music program and established a professional choir.
 Between 2016 and 2018, he was the Organ Scholar at Southwark Cathedral, and in his final term, he served as the acting Assistant Director of Music.
 During this time, he played the famous Lewis organ for daily statutory services and services of national importance, frequently accompanying and conducting the Cathedral Choir.
 He also performed live on BBC Radio 3 and ITV Television.